 Justice Storytellers:

-Justice Storytellers aims to foster a supportive writing community for BIPOC folks whose work is rooted in justice and liberatory values.* This 6-part group workshop will blend practical guidance with embodied, emergent processes to help you connect more deeply with the story you’re longing to tell, and navigate obstacles to wholeness in your creative and justice work.
-The workshop is limited to a maximum of 12 participants.
+Justice Storytellers aims to foster a supportive writing community for BIPOC folks whose work is rooted in justice and liberatory values.* This 6-part group program will blend practical guidance with embodied, emergent processes to help you connect more deeply with the story you’re longing to tell, and navigate obstacles to wholeness in your creative and justice work.
+In the last two sessions, you will share and read each other’s work using a Liberatory Feedback Model.
+The program is limited to 12 participants.

 *This includes, but is not limited to, people working in sectors such as social justice, healthcare, arts, education, etc.